iamBolu/COMP-472/README.md

 All team members are expected to:

-- commit regularly,
+- commit regularly
-- document major changes,
+- document major changes
-- maintain readable commit messages.
+- maintain readable commit messages

 GitHub commit activity will be used as part of individual contribution evaluation.